MHCommunity/mousehunt-improved/docs/better-marketplace.md

 - **Default to showing all items in search**: Automatically checks 'Search all items' when opening the search.
 - **Smaller images**: Makes item images smaller in the Browse tab for a more compact view.
+- **Show price change percentages next to trend icons**: Display the exact percentage change next to the trend arrows for better price tracking.